We've Won Over £90 Million For Our Clients

 When your solicitor works on your case under a CFA, you typically won’t be expected to meet any upfront or ongoing costs towards their services.
 However, if the outcome of your claim is positive, your solicitor will subtract a success fee from your award.
 The amount that can be taken is a legally limited percentage.
 Should your claim not have a successful outcome, you won’t be expected to pay this fee.

-To discuss your petrol station forecourt accident:
+To discuss your accident:

 Helpful Links On Claiming For An Accident At A Petrol Station